 About

 Dr. Nesselroade is the eldest of two sons to Rev. Ken and Elaine Nesselroade.
-Growing up, his father pastored United Methodist and Christian & Missionary Alliance churches in New Jersey, Michigan, and Ohio.
-His younger brother, Dr. Daniel Nesselroade, is an OB/GYN currently serving in Springfield, Ohio.
+Growing up, his father pastored United Methodist and Christian & Missionary Alliance churches in New Jersey, Michigan, and Ohio and his mother was an educator.
+His younger brother, Daniel Nesselroade, is an OB/GYN currently serving in Springfield, Ohio.
 Earlier in his professional career, his brother spent over a decade helping to start the first protestant hospital in the West African country of Mali; a women’s and children facility in Koutiala.
-Dr. Paul Nesselroade feels tremendously blessed and will be forever grateful to his parents for bringing him up in a loving and supportive family, one that encouraged a curiosity and respect toward others and nature and an open exploration of ideas, all within the context of his parents genuine and lived-out Christian faith.
+Dr. Paul Nesselroade feels tremendously blessed and will be forever grateful to his parents for bringing him up in a loving and supportive family, one that encouraged a curiosity and respect toward others and nature and one that valued an open exploration of ideas.

 ARI research team, Ft.
 Knox